About Netbuddy

 Site experts

 We have a growing number of specialists on our Ask an expert forum, who give their time and expertise freely.
-They include an adult learning disability OT, a Speech & Language therapist, an Assistive Technology expert, a parenting siblings advisor and an audiologist.
+They include an adult learning disability OT, a Speech & Language therapist, an Assistive Technology expert, an SEN advisor, a Sex & Relationships expert, and an audiologist.
 The expert forum is a fantastic free resource, and we are incredibly grateful to our specialists.

 Netbuddy Trustees